bioXgeo/geodiv/cran-comments.md

 ## R CMD check results
 There were no ERRORS or WARNINGS.

-There were 1 NOTE:
+There were 2 NOTEs:

 "Suggests orphaned package: 'ggmap'."
 This package is only used for a figure in the vignette and does not influence anything in the geodiv package functions.

+"Uses the superseded package: snow."
+We use 'parallel' for all parallel operations, but 'parallel' depends on 'snow for some functions.
+We now include 'snow' because a user reported that it showed up as a warning during installation.

 This update fixes minor issues with function documentation, simplifies the vignette, and fixes an error with a variable name in the vignette.
-We also updated the dependencies to include 'snow' to remove a note.
+We also updated the dependencies to include 'snow.'

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.